higuoxing/node-ngspice/README.md

 $ node ./bin/www
 ```

+#### NOTICE

+> ⚠️ After testing, this project currently works well on CentOS and macOS...

 ### How to use

 This application is to plot vectors in ngspice.
 The plot option should be written in JSON form.